junderw/lnd-rpc/README.md

   // you need the aezeed + aezeed password...
   // OR the unlock password + your wallet.db file to unlock your on chain funds.
   // seed = 'above snack regret marine version sketch assist word solve item quality burst detect cake net bulb mammal episode give cherry churn romance tag word'

-  // toMain() switches RPC from wallet unlocker to the main RPC.
-  // it will wait until the connection is ready await LndRpc.toMain()

   let results = await LndRpc.getInfo()
   console.log(results)